spencerjbeckwith/atlast/README.md

 }

 //  ...

+/*  You'll need your own system to index sprites.
+    It should be easy to just iterate the ATLAST object and record sprites from there.
+    Sprite objects remember the name of the image files/folders they were compiled from, so you can use the image file or folder names to refer to specific sprites in your code. */

 let spriteIndex = 8; // You'll need your own system to index your loaded sprites. let frame = 0;